Best efforts are being made to ensure that inquests can go ahead safely while working in line with new government guidance during lockdown.

 Attendance at court by families can be facilitated.
+This can either be live or via telephone or video link (where available).
 This should be organised via your coroner’s officer as there are a number of strict conditions you must adhere to, including the wearing of a facemask in public areas.
+We will not, in any circumstance, be allowing more than two family members to attend inquests.
 You also have the option of requesting an audio recording.

 The Court remains open to the public with restrictions on how many people may attend any one inquest.
 If a member of the public would like further information about the inquest arrangements, please email us on firstname.lastname@example.org.